git/git.github.io/rev_news/drafts/edition-35.md

 * [GitPlex](https://www.gitplex.com/) a tool to "browse code in git repository like in IDE".
 * [FAC](https://github.com/mkchoi212/fac) a command line tool to fix merge conflicts has been [discussed on Hacker News](https://news.ycombinator.com/item?id=16056271).
+* [Git exercises](https://gitexercises.fracz.com/) helps you "learn and practice Git" with exercises to "rapidly become a Git Master".

 ## Credits